-The average funded status of the local plans, adjusted to account for size differences across plans, increased slightly from 90 percent in FY20 to 91 percent in FY21.
-Local plans have maintained a higher average funded status than the teachers plan or the state-supported plans mainly because local employers have generally been required to fully fund their plan contribution rates.
-However, because of plan demographics, benefit provisions, and plan experience, the funded status of any individual local plan may be higher or lower than the group average.
+The aggregate funded status of the local plans increased slightly from 87 percent in FY21 to 89 percent in FY22.
+Local plans have maintained a higher average funded status than the Teachers plan or the state-supported plans mainly because local employers have generally been required to fully fund their plan contribution rates.
+However, because of plan demographics, benefit provisions, and plan experience, the funded status of any individual local plan may be higher or lower than the aggregate funded status.